Borough of Maidstone: Roads

 Maidstone, as its importance warranted, has been the hub of roads for many centuries.
 It lies very close to the Pilgrims' Way; and two Roman roads met south of the town: one from Rochester to Hastings the other branching off to the East Kent coast and Dover.

 In the 18th century came the turnpiked roads.
 One of the earliest in the county – that to Rochester and Chatham – was opened in 1728.

 In modern times, two motorways – the M2 and the M20 – pass to the far north of the borough and just north of the town centre of Maidstone respectively.

 Railways

 The earliest line through Kent was built by the South Eastern Railway.
 It was not, however, built to pass through Maidstone: instead, a station was built at Paddock Wood railway station, then named Maidstone Road, some six miles away.
 It was only in the period between 1844 (when that main line was connected by a branch line to Maidstone) and 1884 that Maidstone became a hub once more, although with local trains only, to Strood, Ashford and via Swanley Junction to London.

+Media

+Television

+The area is served by the regional news programmes: